-Research Methodology: "Quasi-experimental method, Research design is a "one group pre-test, post-test" was used.
-Self-Structured Questionnaires tool was developed to research about awareness about suicidal prevention among GNM students. "self-Structured Questionnaire" has been developed in order to collect data from the nursing students The information has been gathered from students regarding "suicidal prevention awareness" approximately 15 to 25 minutes" has been taken for collecting data by Universal Sampling Technique.
+Research Methodology: "Quasi-experimental method, Research design is a "one group pretest, post-test "was used.
+Self-Structured Questionnaires tool was developed to research about awareness about suicidal prevention among GNM students."self-Structured Questionnaire" has been developed in order to collect data from the nursing students The information has been gathered from students regarding "suicidal prevention awareness". approximately 15 to 25 minutes" has been taken for collecting data by Universal Sampling Technique.
+Then awareness teaching has been given to the students after that post-test was done to assess the effectiveness of suicidal prevention awareness program.